blacktop/ipsw/www/docs/getting-started/installation.md

 ---
-description: How to install ipsw locally, and start a parsing IPSWs in no time.
+description: How to install ipsw locally.
 ---

 # Installation

+> How to install ipsw locally, and start a parsing IPSWs in no time.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';